rvantonder/bap-plugins/minos/README.md

 Minos achieves static path enumeration by first processing an entire program graph into subgraphs with respect to source and sink, and further transforms these subgraphs into DAGs by removing back edges.
+When paths between source and sink cross procedure boundaries, inlining is performed (for non-recursive procedures).

 ## Static checks

 A suite of static checks currently exist for Minos.
-Here's a list of current checks.
-Each check drives parameterizes Minos in the following ways:
+Each check parameterizes Minos in the following ways:

 1. The conditions under which all static paths should be enumerated are encoded in the `should_produce` function.